SeAMKedu/DecawaveUWBwithPython/README.md

 ![](images/eq5.GIF)    (8)

-Equation above has the following solution (pseudoinverse is used when there are more measurements that unknowns).
+Equation 7 has the following solution (pseudoinverse is used when there are more measurements that unknowns).

 ![](images/eq6.GIF)